tahajadid/SPI_Communication_Arduino/README.md

 *SPI.begin()*

   To Initialize the SPI bus by setting SCK, MOSI, and SS to outputs, pulling SCK and MOSI low, and SS high.

 *SPI.setClockDivider(divider)*

   To Set the SPI clock divider relative to the system clock.
 The available dividers are 2, 4, 8, 16, 32, 64 or 128.

 *SPI.transfer(val)*

   This function is used to simultaneous send and receive the data between master and slave.

+2.You need to make the circuit (*I mad it with ISIS Proteus, it was just a choice*)

+  check the circuit picture in the repository the file name : "Circuit_Picture.jpg"